Intriguing Properties of Diffusion Models: An Empirical Study of the Natural Attack Capability in Text-to-Image Generative Models: Abstract

 \section{Abstract}

-Denoising probabilistic diffusion models have shown breakthrough performance that can generate more photo-realistic images or human-level illustrations than the prior models such as GANs.
+Denoising probabilistic diffusion models have shown breakthrough performance to generate more photo-realistic images or human-level illustrations than the prior models such as GANs.
 This high image-generation capability has stimulated the creation of many downstream applications in various areas.
-However, we find that this technology is indeed a double-edged sword: We identify a new type of attack, called the Natural Denoising Diffusion (NDD) attack based on the finding that state-of-the-art deep neural network (DNN) models still hold their prediction even if we intentionally remove their robust features, which are essential to the human visual system (HVS), by text prompts.
-The NDD attack can generate low-cost, model-agnostic, and transferrable adversarial attacks by exploiting the natural attack capability in diffusion models.
-Motivated by the finding, we construct a large-scale dataset, Natural Denoising Diffusion Attack (NDDA) dataset, to systematically evaluate the risk of the natural attack capability of diffusion models with state-of-the-art text-to-image diffusion models.
+However, we find that this technology is actually a double-edged sword: we identify a new type of attack, called the Natural Denoising Diffusion (NDD) attack based on the finding that state-of-the-art deep neural network (DNN) models still hold their prediction even if we intentionally remove their robust features, which are essential to the human visual system (HVS), through text prompts.
+The NDD attack shows a significantly high capability to generate low-cost, model-agnostic, and transferable adversarial attacks by exploiting the natural attack capability in diffusion models.
+To systematically evaluate the risk of the NDD attack, we perform a large-scale empirical study with our newly created dataset, the Natural Denoising Diffusion Attack (NDDA) dataset.
 We evaluate the natural attack capability by answering 6 research questions.
-Through a user study to confirm the validity of the NDD attack, we find that the NDD attack can achieve an 88\% detection rate while being stealthy to 93\% of human subjects.
-We also find that the non-robust features embedded by diffusion models contribute to the natural attack capability.
-To confirm the model-agnostic and transferrable attack capability, we perform the NDD attack against an AD vehicle and find that 73\% of the physically printed attacks can be detected as a stop sign.
-We hope that our study and dataset can help our community to be aware of the risk of diffusion models and facilitate further research toward robust DNN models.
+Through a user study, we find that it can achieve an 88\% detection rate while being stealthy to 93\% of human subjects; we also find that the non-robust features embedded by diffusion models contribute to the natural attack capability.
+To confirm the model-agnostic and transferable attack capability, we perform the NDD attack against the Tesla Model 3 and find that 73\% of the physically printed attacks can be detected as stop signs.
+Our hope is that the study and dataset can help our community be aware of the risks in diffusion models and facilitate further research toward robust DNN models.